-- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2013 courses (lectures and seminars) during the Tuesday, October 1 to Tuesday, October 15, 2013 period.
-Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - Students admitted in Fall 2013 can register for Fall 2013 courses only during the period. - > Spring 2014 and Fall 2014 courses must be registered for during the Friday, April 4 to Thursday, April 17, 2014 and Wednesday, October 1 to Tuesday, October 14, 2014 periods.. - Students may amend ("add" to or "drop") the registered Fall 2013 courses during the Monday, October 21 to Wednesday, October 23, 2013 period and the registered Spring 2014 and Fall 2014 couses during the Wednesday, May 7 to Friday, May 9, 2014 and Monday, October 20 to Wednesday, October 22, 2014 periods using the Educational Affairs Information System.
+- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System (https://risyu.jmk.ynu.ac.jp/gakumu_portal) and register for Fall 2014 courses (lectures and seminars) during the Wednesday, October 1 to Thursday, October 16, 2014 period.
+Registration hours are from 9:00 am until 9:00 pm (last day until 5:00 pm). - > Students admitted in Fall 2014 can register for Fall 2014 courses only during the period. - > Spring 2015 and Fall 2015 courses must be registered for during the period in April, 2015 to be announced. - Students may amend ("add" to or "drop") the registered Fall 2014 courses during the Monday, October 20 to Wednesday, October 22, 2014 period and the registered Spring 2015 and Fall 2015 couses during the period in April, 2015 to be announced using the Educational Affairs Information System.
 Students do not need to complete the course registration application form for the amendment of the courses registered.